delta6626/delta6626/README.md

 # Hi 👋
 My name is Hasan and I'm a software engineering student who builds things.
+I've been writing code since middle school but the early stuff was too embarrassing to put on GitHub.
+This profile only reflects when I decided to stop messing around and start building things worth showing.

 ## 🚀 What I've been up to

-I just completed a **365 Days of Code** challenge — coding every single day from April 17th, 2024 to April 16th, 2025.
+I recently completed a **365 Days of Code** challenge — coding every single day from April 17th, 2025 to April 17th, 2026.

 A variety of projects came out of it.
 Some small and playful, some production applications with real users.